A Hygge Christmas is the perfect lifestyle to adopt for the festive season!

 The Danish tradition of Hygge is a welcome home vibe to have all year round.
 The lifestyle adoption from the Danes originates from Norway and simply means a cozy contentment and well-being.
 To enjoy life, slow down and cozy up at home while appreciating life’s “little moments”.
-For the winter season Hygge is the time to amp it up any other time of the year.
+For the winter season Hygge is the time to amp it up more than any other time of the year.

 1. Throw Blankets

 Add a few chunky knit and textured throw blankets to your space.
 Having a couple of blankets to cuddle under on the sofa is a nice way to relax for the day.
 Put a storage basket to the side of your sofa to store a couple extra if needed.
 A welcome gift for any family and friends popping over.
 Add some extra layers to your bed as well!

 You might want to switch up your pillows for the winter season to more luxe and soft materials.
 Velvets, wool, fleeces and faux hides add a variety to snuggle up with.
 The softer the better!